High blood pressure could raise brain disease risk

 Nurse taking patient's blood pressure measurement

 Hypertension and dementia are primary health concerns for those in later life.
-Nearly half of all adults in the U.S. have high blood pressure, according to the American Heart Association.
+Nearly half of all adults in the United States have high blood pressure, according to the American Heart Association.
 Research supported by the National Institute on Aging also suggests that Alzheimer’s disease is underreported and ranks as a leading cause of death among older adults, after heart disease and cancer.

-These lesions were found to be associated not just with a higher-than-average systolic blood pressure (SBP, the top number in a BP reading), but also with higher diastolic pressure (DBP, the bottom number).
-For example, a person whose SBP averaged 147 mmHg had a 46 percent increased risk of having one or more brain lesions than someone with a SBP of 134 mmHg.
+• A person whose SBP averaged 147 mmHg had a 46 percent increased risk of having one or more brain lesions than someone with a SBP of 134 mmHg.
 This represents the equivalent of approximately nine years of aging.
-A diastolic measurement of 79 mmHg had a 28 percent greater risk of infarcts compared to someone with a DBP of 71 mmHg.

 High SBP late in life was also associated with a greater number of tangles in the brain, but somewhat surprisingly, not a higher number of plaques.
 In addition to high blood pressure, those who exhibited a faster-than-average decline in systolic blood pressure also showed a higher risk for infarcts.
 While a decline in blood pressure is normally good, it’s also been associated with an increased risk of mortality in the very old.
-The researchers speculate that this rapid decline in people with clogged arteries could lead to decreased blood flow to the brain, producing a higher risk of infarcts, but further research is needed to clearly establish this link.
+The researchers speculate that this rapid decline in people with clogged arteries could lead to decreased blood flow to the brain, producing a higher risk of infarcts.
+But further research is needed to clearly establish this link.

 So what does this mean for you?
 So far, nothing has changed in the way we treat these diseases, but there are steps you can take to safeguard your brain health.